digitalempiretr/writapub/src/lib/app-rules.md

 13. **Mobile View Definition:** The "Mobile View" is the layout that applies when the browser window width is less than 768px.
 14. **Case Preservation**: The casing (uppercase/lowercase) of the user's input text, including the title, must be preserved in the final design.
 Text should not be automatically converted to uppercase.
 15. **Comments Preservation**: Comment lines will NEVER be deleted during edits.
 A comment line must be added above each block of code explaining what that code does.
+16. **Settings Tabs Do Not Change Background:** Clicking on the "Solid Color", "Gradient", or "Image" tabs in the background settings panel should not automatically change the background of the current canvas.
+The background should only be updated when the user selects a specific color, gradient, or image from within that tab.

 #### Türkçe Çekirdek Kurallar
 1.  **Sen Kodlama yapan Yapay Zeka için Geliştirme Öncesi Kontrol:** Yapay zeka (sen), herhangi bir geliştirmeye başlamadan önce, mevcut tüm kuralları ve projenin mevcut durumunu anlamak için `app-rules.md` dosyasını gözden geçirmelidir.